tesseract-ocr/tessdoc/UNLV-Testing-of-Tesseract.md

 # Downloading the tools from UNLV

-Download the ISRI toolkit from http://isri-ocr-evaluation-tools.googlecode.com/files/ftk-1.0.tar.gz
+Download the ISRI toolkit ftk-1.0.tar.gz, also available from https://code.google.com/archive/p/isri-ocr-evaluation-tools/downloads

 If they work for you, use the binaries directly from the bin directory and put them in tesseract-ocr/testing/unlv